Lek mating: Taxonomic range

 Lekking was originally described in the Tetraonidae (grouse, boldface in cladogram), in particular the black grouse (Swedish: "orrlek") and capercaillie (Swedish: "tjäderlek"), but it is widely distributed phylogenetically among other birds, and in many other animal groups within the vertebrates and the arthropods, as shown in the cladogram.

 The presence of a group name means that some species in that group lek; groups with no lekking members are not shown.

+There is also evidence from scrape marks left by dinosaurs that suggest they also indulged in leks.

 Lekking behaviour

 Types

 There are two types of lekking arrangement: classical and exploded.
 In the classic lekking system, male territories are in visual and auditory range of their neighbours.
-In an exploded lek, males are further away from one another than they would be in a classic lek.
+In an exploded lek, males are further away from one another than they would be in a classical lek.
 Males in an exploded lek are outside visual range of one another, but they stay within earshot.
 Exploded lek territories are much larger than classic systems and more variable in size.
-A well-known example of exploded leks is the "booming" call of the kakapo, the males of which position themselves many kilometres apart from one another to signal to potential mates.
+A well-known example of exploded leks is the "booming" call of the kākāpō, the males of which position themselves many kilometres apart from one another to signal to potential mates.